lsst-dm/scipi_docs_prototype/processccd.rst

 Examples
 ---------

-The one listed on the doxygen page works all the way straight through on tiger.
+The one listed on the doxygen page works all the way straight through on the old stack including all my print statements.
+However, my print statements cause some prob with the version on tiger of the form below (in all 3 of the pipetask codes).
+The orig version works though.

+(ImportError: No module named detectAndMeasure)